AMBIO focuses primarily on promoting climate change mitigation and adaptation activities in marginalised communities in the South of Mexico.

-5.- Improved Coffee Plantation: The shade of the planted timber trees is combined with the planting of coffee plantations, for the production of coffee as the main crop.
+5.- Coffee Timber: The shade of the planted timber trees is combined with the planting of coffee plantations, for the production of coffee as the main crop.

 It also works with avoided deforestation, through Community Forest Management.
 This focuses on the management and conservation of community forest areas, to reduce forest loss due to anthropogenic activities or natural disasters.

-With the design of the Living Plans and the monitoring reported to the Plan Vivo Foundation, all the work carried out in the plots of the participants, enter into the scheme of Sale of Carbon Bonds in the Voluntary Market at a national and international level.
+With the design of the Planes Vivos and the monitoring reported to the Plan Vivo Foundation, all the work carried out in the plots of the participants, enter into the scheme of Carbon Offsets Sales in the Voluntary Market at a national and international level.

-The proceeds from the sale of the Carbon Bonds are delivered to the participants directly, in the form of Payment for Environmental Services (PSA).
+The sales of the Carbon Offsets are delivered to the participants directly, in the form of Payment for Environmental Services (PSA).
 This remuneration is administered locally by the participants themselves.

 - El Ocote Biosphere Reserve (REBISO)

 - Area of Protection of Natural Resources (APRN) "La

 Frailescana "," Na-Ha "," Metzabok "and" Villa Allende "

 - National Park (PN) Sumidero Canyon, Lagos de Montebello